milindsingh98/Tinder-swipe-bot-2020/README.md

 to install selenium

-pip install selenium or pip3 install selenium
+>pip install selenium or pip3 install selenium

 At the ned it will also print the total number of right swipes you made in the python shell.

+To install chrome driver and web driver

+>pip install webdriver-manager #to install web-driver

+# to download the chrome driver
+>from selenium import webdriver
+>from webdriver_manager.chrome import ChromeDriverManager
+>driver = webdriver.Chrome(ChromeDriverManager().install())